bryceweiner/nautiluscoin/doc/README.md

-DigiByte 2.9.0
+Nautiluscoin 2.9.0
 =====================

-Copyright (c) 2009-2014 DigiByte Developers
+Copyright (c) 2009-2014 Nautiluscoin Developers

 Setup
 ---------------------
-[DigiByte Core](http://bitcoin.org/en/download) is the original DigiByte client and it builds the backbone of the network.
-However, it downloads and stores the entire history of DigiByte transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Nautiluscoin Core](http://bitcoin.org/en/download) is the original Nautiluscoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Nautiluscoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.
 If you would like the process to go faster you can [download the blockchain directly](https://bitcointalk.org/index.php?topic=145386.0).

 Running
 ---------------------
-The following are some helpful notes on how to run DigiByte on your native platform.
+The following are some helpful notes on how to run Nautiluscoin on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run DigiByte-Qt.
+You need the Qt4 run-time libraries to run Nautiluscoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/digibyte-qt (GUI, 32-bit) or bin/32/digibyted (headless, 32-bit)
+- bin/32/nautiluscoin-qt (GUI, 32-bit) or bin/32/nautiluscoind (headless, 32-bit)
-- bin/64/digibyte-qt (GUI, 64-bit) or bin/64/digibyted (headless, 64-bit)
+- bin/64/nautiluscoin-qt (GUI, 64-bit) or bin/64/nautiluscoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run digibyte-qt.exe.
+Unpack the files into a directory, and then run nautiluscoin-qt.exe.

 ### OSX

-Drag DigiByte-Qt to your applications folder, and then run DigiByte-Qt.
+Drag Nautiluscoin-Qt to your applications folder, and then run Nautiluscoin-Qt.

 ### Need Help?

-* See the documentation at the [DigiByte Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Nautiluscoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#digibyte](http://webchat.freenode.net?channels=digibyte) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=digibyte).
+* Ask for help on [#nautiluscoin](http://webchat.freenode.net?channels=nautiluscoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=nautiluscoin).
-* Ask for help on the [DigiByteTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [NautiluscoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build DigiByte on your native platform.
+The following are developer notes on how to build Nautiluscoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)